jinghuazhao/INF/SOMAscan.md

 control for the ‘inflammatory’, ‘cvd2’ and ‘cvd3’ panels, respectively, of which 712, 715 and 721 samples were from individuals included in our primary pQTL analysis using the SOMAscan assay.
-Normalized protein levels (‘NPX’) were regressed on age, sex, plate, time from blood draw to processing (in days), and season (categor-
-ical: ‘Spring’, ‘Summer’, ‘Autumn’, ‘Winter’).
+Normalized protein levels (‘NPX’) were regressed on age, sex, plate, time from blood draw to processing (in days), and season (categorical: ‘Spring’, ‘Summer’, ‘Autumn’, ‘Winter’).
 The residuals were then rank-inverse normalized.
 Genotype data was processed as described earlier.
-Linear regression of the rank-inversed normalized residuals on genotype was carried out in SNPTEST with the first three components of multi-dimensional scaling as covariates to adjust for ancestry. pQTLs were considered to have replicated if they met a P value thresh- old Bonferroni-corrected for the number of tests (P < 3.1 × 10<sup>−4</sup>; 0.05/163) and had a directionally concordant beta estimate with the SOMAscan estimate.
+Linear regression of the rank-inversed normalized residuals on genotype was carried out in SNPTEST with the first three components of multi-dimensional scaling as covariates to adjust for ancestry. pQTLs were considered to have replicated if they met a P value threshold Bonferroni-corrected for the number of tests (P < 3.1 × 10<sup>−4</sup>; 0.05/163) and had a directionally concordant beta estimate with the SOMAscan estimate.
 Candidate gene annotation.
-We defined a pQTL as cis when the most signifi- cantly associated variant in the region was located within 1 Mb of the TSS of the gene(s) encoding the protein. pQTLs lying outside of this region were defined as trans.
+We defined a pQTL as cis when the most significantly associated variant in the region was located within 1 Mb of the TSS of the gene(s) encoding the protein. pQTLs lying outside of this region were defined as trans.
 When considering the distance of the lead cis-associated variant from the relevant TSS, only proteins that mapped to single genes on the primary assembly